The Ab Roller is a product that started out early in the fitness infomercial phenomenon.

 Regardless of how slick the name is, they all look pretty similar because they just copied the original Ab Roller or the Evolution – and none of them are any better.

-If you want to use specialized ab apparatus to focus on flattening your belly, there are far better pieces of equipment out there than the Ab Roller.
+If you want to use specialized ab apparatus to focus on flattening your belly, there are far better pieces of equipment out there than the Ab Roller Evolution.
 Look into Investing into a quality piece of machinery or just stick with doing unassisted ab exercises.

 If you still really do want one, you can find good deals on Amazon: